rjkrishna29/CalX_apk/README.md

 ## **Overview**

-    The Calculator App is a user-friendly tool designed to provide quick and efficient calculations on the go.
-It offers a comprehensive set of features suitable for both basic arithmetic and advanced mathematical functions. our app aims to meet your needs with precision and ease of use.
+The Calculator App is a user-friendly tool designed for quick and efficient calculations on the go.
+It offers a comprehensive set of features suitable for both basic arithmetic and advanced mathematical functions, aiming to meet your needs with precision and ease of use.
+The app requires Android version 9 or higher to operate.

 ## **Features**

 - Basic Arithmetic Operations: Perform addition, subtraction, multiplication, and division seamlessly.
-- A button to Copy the answer and use it any where
+- Copy Functionality: Use the Copy button to easily copy the result for use anywhere.
+- History View: Users can view the history of recent calculations.
-- Available in both light and dark mode
+- Light and Dark Modes: Switch between light and dark modes for your preferred visual experience.
-- Monochromatic icon is also there
+- Monochromatic Icon: A monochromatic icon is available for a simplified aesthetic.
-- Number system converter (Convert numbers seamlessly between Binary, Decimal, Octal, Hexadecimal)
+- Number System Converter: Convert numbers seamlessly between binary, decimal, octal, and hexadecimal.
-- Length, Area converters are also available with accurate value
+- Length and Area Converters: Convert measurements for length and area with accurate values.

 ## **Screenshots**
 ![WhatsApp Image 2024-06-24 at 19 52 49_6c33901f](https://github.com/rjkrishna29/CalX_apk/assets/170453157/e7509142-c4bc-4073-b572-0619534c1be5)